 “Instant communication?
 Instant transportation?
 How is that bad?”
 I cock my head, puzzled.

 “It’s not.
 Not inherently, anyway.
 But as the Tessellate expanded and grew in power, it spawned a glut of ease and physical luxury.
-No one had to converse in person, and no one had to leave their home.
-Instead of aiming for consensus or logic, people lapsed into anger and vitriol.
+No one needed to converse in person.
+Instead of working toward consensus or logic, folk lapsed into anger and vitriol.
 And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words and actions.”

 “Sounds familiar.
 On my world, we’re spoiled by technology instead of magic.”

 His hooded face turns toward me.
 “Aye?”